Rabbit Breed Profile: Lionheads

 Tiny, cute, and extra fuzzy—Lionhead rabbits are one of the newest breeds of domestic rabbits in the United States.
 They are, however, already one of the most popular rabbit breeds among pet rabbit owners.
 If you have already decided that a rabbit is the right pet for you and are now faced with choosing a breed, already have a Lionhead and want to learn more about them, or are just curious about the breed, this article is for you!
 Lionheads are adorable and can make amazing pets, but please make sure to do plenty of research before adding one to your home.

-Another theory is that Lionheads where produced in England by Dwarf Angora breeders.
+Another theory is that Lionheads were produced in England by Dwarf Angora breeders.
 It is thought that the reduced mane present on today's Lionheads could have been a random mutation that reduced the amount of wool produced by Dwarf Angora rabbits.

-Lionhead rabbits, are a small (normally only around 3–4 pounds) erect eared rabbit.
-They come in a wide verity of colors, including otter, orange, chocolate, agouti, blue, black, red, red eyed white, sable point, seal, sable marten, siamese sable, smoke pearl, pointed white, and tortoise.
+Lionhead rabbits are a small (normally only around 3–4 pounds) erect-eared rabbit.
+They come in a wide verity of colors, including otter, orange, chocolate, agouti, blue, black, red, red-eyed white, sable point, seal, sable marten, siamese sable, smoke pearl, pointed white, and tortoise.
 Pet Lionheads can also come in broken patterns, meaning that they are mostly white with spots of other colors.

 The wool around a Lionhead's face should be noticeably different than normal rabbit fur.
-It is normally longer, and has a different texture than a rabbit's regular fur.
+It is normally longer and has a different texture than a rabbit's regular fur.
 The wool on a Lionhead is similar to the wool found on other breeds such as Angora rabbits.

-Being small doesn't mean all good things though, as smaller dwarf breed rabbits are often times more prone to dental issues.
-Because of their long wooly fur, it's also important to keep your Lionhead well groomed so that they do not ingest too much fur.
+Being small doesn't mean all good things though, as smaller dwarf breed rabbits are oftentimes more prone to dental issues.
+Because of their long wooly fur, it's also important to keep your Lionhead well-groomed so that they do not ingest too much fur.
 Check their hair regularly for mats or tangles.
-Feeding these rabbits a proper, high fiber, diet is important as eating the proper foods can help to both keep the teeth healthy and to also keep the digestive system in good working order.
+Feeding these rabbits a proper, high-fiber diet is important as eating the proper foods can help to both keep the teeth healthy and to also keep the digestive system in good working order.
 Pet rabbits should be spayed or neutered to make the best companions possible, and also to eliminate some potentially deadly health problems.

 Do Your Research

-Rabbit's, Lionheads included, can make amazing pets for the right people.
+Rabbits, Lionheads included, can make amazing pets for the right people.
 It's important to remember that these sometimes small pets are not disposable.
-If you are thinking of taking one into your home, keep in mind that they often times live 10 years or more.
+If you are thinking of taking one into your home, keep in mind that they often live 10 years or more.
 Just like any other type of pet, rabbits require individual specialized care to live a long, happy, and healthy life.
-Make sure you do plenty of research into their care and find a rabbit experienced vet before getting your new pet.
+Make sure you do plenty of research into their care and find a rabbit-experienced vet before getting your new pet.
 If you take the time to make sure you are properly providing for your rabbit, you will be rewarded with an engaging, social, adorable friend.